 Solutions and Capabilities Currency Management Solutions

-Credit Suisse Asset Management has been managing active and passive currency overlay mandates for institutional investors since 2002.
-Today, we manage close to USD 27 bn1 in tailored currency overlay and share class hedging mandates, using specialized currency risk management systems and tools.
+Credit Suisse Asset Management has been managing active and passive currency overlay investment solutions for institutional investors since 2002.
+Today, we manage close to USD 27 bn1 in tailored currency overlay and share class hedging investment solutions, using specialized currency risk management systems and tools.

 Why delegate currency management?

 A separate currency overlay can provide significant cost saving synergies for most international investors while also eliminating operational risks.
 Our dedicated currency team has an average 17 years of hands-on currency management experience and is supported by a large number of experienced specialists across the firm.
 This combination of global market knowledge, in-depth local market expertise, and state-of-the-art systems and processes allows us to offer value-added solutions for all your currency needs, including active and passive hedging.